 Everyone knows that cars are expensive (not to mention sales tax), but rarely do people know how their credit score affects the final price they pay.
 Affording a new ride often requires us to find financing, usually through a lender in the form of auto loans.
 The interest rate attached to the loan could cost you thousands of dollars extra.
 What determines your interest rate?
 Your credit score.

-What’s a Credit Score?
+What’s a credit score?

-Your credit score is a three-digit number that gives lenders an estimate as to your ability to manage your credit.
-Three consumer credit reporting bureaus - Equifax, Experian and TransUnion - provide the information that ultimately generates your score.
-While FICO isn't the only score tabulated, it comes up commonly in “credit score” discussions, because it's one of the most common scores out there, and used by the majority of major lenders in the United States.
+Your credit score is a three-digit number that gives lenders an estimate as to your ability to manage your credit, and to repay your loan.
+Three consumer credit reporting bureaus - Equifax, Experian and TransUnion - provide the information from your financing and payment history that ultimately generates your score.
+While FICO isn't the only score tabulated, it comes up commonly when you are completing a credit application, because it's one of the most common scores used by the majority of financial institutions in the United States.